“Blending Academic Excellence with Practical Ministry Experience”

 Rev. Kenneth F. Gavel, Ph.D.

 There are many resources available to a pastor today that can be used to enrich his or her ministry.
-But there is no substitute for the guided process of reading, thinking, and reflecting about ministry with those who understand it best, and with those who are doing it now.
-For that reason I have no greater sense of fulfillment than to help my colleagues discover the keys that unlock the potential of their ministries through the Master of Arts in Pastoral Theology degree program.
+But there is no substitute for the guided process of reading, thinking, and reflecting about ministry with those who are doing it now.
+For that reason I have no greater sense of fulfillment than to help my colleagues discover the keys that unlock the potential of their ministries.